Partner Sites

 When you’re writing essays, doing an interview, or in any other pre-acceptance interaction, make sure that you’re clear about how you can help further the HBS mission.
 Be thoughtful and sincere about how you’ll make that difference, even if you don’t have the exact details nailed down.

-My essays absolutely spoke to the fact that I wanted to employ people and create positive work environments through entrepreneurship; I didn’t know that would take the form of ZipBooks, my accounting software startup, but that was ok!
+My essays absolutely spoke to the fact that I wanted to employ people and create positive work environments through entrepreneurship; I didn’t know that would take the form of ZipBooks, my accounting software startup, or Jump, my AI solutions startup for financial advisors, but that was ok!

 They’re looking for the attributes of leadership and general directionality, but they don’t need to see rigid plans in order to see a leader.